droidecahedron/nrf_peripheral_bfg/README.md

 ### Step 4
 Now let's flash this onto the board.
 This section is divided into [Local SDK install](flash-with-local-sdk-install) and [Remote SDK](flash-with-remote-sdk).
 Follow the section that matches the SDK environment you opted in for in the first section of the workshop.

+The method described here is how you will flash the board for the remainder of the workshop, so you may want to copy the commands to a spare text editor somewhere.

 #### Flash with local SDK install
 Run `west build -b seeed_nrf54l15_npm2100/nrf54l15/cpuapp -p -- -DBOARD_ROOT="." -DDTC_OVERLAY_FILE="app.overlay"`, followed by `west flash --recover` after a successful build in the terminal in vsc.